781flyingdutchman/background_downloader/README.md

 ### Using an event listener

 For simple downloads you listen to events from the downloader, and process those.
-For example, the following monitors status and progress updates for the download tasks, and then enqueues a task as an example:
+For example, the following creates a listener to monitor status and progress updates for downloads, and then enqueues a task as an example:
 ```
   FileDownloader.initialize();  // initialize before starting to listen
   final subscription = FileDownloader.updates.listen((event) {